Dreaming381/Latios-Framework/Documentation~/Physics/README.md

     features.
 These are coming soon!

 -   PhysicsScale is not added when authoring a scaled collider.
 Instead, the collider’s scale is baked in during conversion.
-This will be fixed with the custom authoring components.

 -   Composite Transform components are not currently supported.

 -   FindPairs is not fully optimized.
 I’m using a single-axis pruner because of both familiarity and wanting to see how far I can push the algorithm with Burst and easily iterate-able data structures.
-I still need to implement inner loop single load, sign-flip safe compares, and sentinel loops.
-I may then experiment with a dual-axis pruner or a port of Unity’s BVH to multibox and the alternate data representation.
+I haven’t even come close to pushing this algorithm to the limit yet.

 -   Compound Colliders use linear brute force algorithms and lack an underlying acceleration structure.
 Try to keep the count of primitive colliders down to